de-KCD/de.NBI-Cloud-llms-in-practice/tutorial.md

 2. Did you update the system prompt?
 3. Try explicitly mentioning the tool in your task: "Use calculate_tm to find..."

-### What You've Learned
+You now know:

-✅ Agent architecture (system prompt + tool loop)
+- Agent architecture (system prompt + tool loop)
-✅ How tools extend agent capabilities
+- How tools are defined and registered
-✅ Multi-step reasoning (agent chains tool calls)
-✅ Tool design patterns (return dict with success status) ✅ How to add your own tools

-**Next:**
-- demo_04 → Real API tools (UniProt, PubMed, BLAST)
+- Agent decision-making

+Next: demo_04 shows how to connect to real bioinformatics APIs.
-- demo_05 → LLM-generated tools (no hardcoded logic)
+- demo_05 -> LLM-generated tools (no hardcoded logic)

----

 ## Demo 04: Real API Agent